RicardoColladoRothschild/onlineStore-BASIC-CRUD/README.md

     *types/node
     These dependicies are necesary, because project was develop using typescript with node, and express.
 2) Once server is running, the initial web site, the index, should be locahost:PORT, being port the port that was assgined.

+## Clase Login
+Our Login class will be an object,, that will hold user basic data from the current user that is login, this data, will be retreive from the data base, once a user login, this object will be access by the entire application.